-Energy Marketing and Resource Management's total assets decreased \$162.3 million from December 31, 2002 to June 30, 2003 primarily due to the transfer of the Coyote Springs 2 plant from Avista Power to Avista Corp. in January 2003.
+Energy Marketing and Resource Management's total assets decreased \$353.1 million from December 31, 2002 to September 30, 2003 primarily due to a decrease in energy commodity assets and the transfer of the Coyote Springs 2 plant from Avista Power to Avista Corp. in January 2003.
+The decrease in energy commodity assets reflects both the settlement of contracts during the period and a decrease in energy commodity prices.